"I've never been to a classical concert before"

 Never underestimate the 'wow factor' of a full live concert.
 It's always so much more than just putting on a CD at home.
 But like anything, the best way to find out if you'll enjoy it, is to come along to a concert and try it out for yourself.
 Why not bring a friend along to share the experience too?

 Quite possibly.
-This season we will be playing several pieces you may have heard before.
+This season we will be playing some pieces you may have heard before.
 Click on the links below to hear short excerpts:

 |Rachmaninov, Piano Concerto No.3 which you may remember from the film Shine|